Is Adopting Mass Customization a Path to Environmentally Sustainable Fashion?

-Problem definition: In high-product-variety businesses like fashion, mass production systems create environmental waste in the form of overproduction on a colossal scale.
-Mass customization has been proposed -- without solid evidence -- as a solution.
-In this paper, we analyze whether mass customization can indeed offer a win-win solution that helps both the bottom line and the environment.
-We also study the impact of three real policy options: promoting mass customization, charging a disposal fee for overproduction, and recycling.
+Problem definition: In high-product-variety businesses like fashion, mass production (MP) systems create environmental waste in the form of overproduction on a colossal scale.
+Mass customization (MC) has been proposed -- without solid evidence -- as a solution.
+In this paper, we analyze whether MC can indeed offer a win-win solution that helps both the bottom line and the environment.
+We also study the impact of three real policy options: promoting MC, charging a disposal fee for overproduction, and recycling.

-Academic/practical relevance: There is increasing interest in mass customization of fashion goods, not only because consumers value customization, but also because mass customization is perceived to be environmentally friendly.
-Our paper puts this advocacy for mass customization to test.
-We contribute to the literature, which has been largely silent on the issue, by uncovering when mass customization offers a win-win and relating such market outcomes to policy ideas.
+Academic/practical relevance: There is increasing interest in mass-customizing fashion goods, not only because consumers value customization, but also because MC is perceived to be environmentally friendly.
+Our paper puts this advocacy for MC to test.
+We contribute to the literature, which has been largely silent on the issue, by uncovering when MC offers a win-win and relating such market outcomes to policy ideas.

-Methodology: We develop an analytical model of a mass producer firm adopting mass customization (going hybrid).
-The firm’s profit-maximizing variety, price and inventory decisions then form the basis of our understanding the environmental impact of adopting mass customization and assessing various policy options.
+Methodology: We develop an analytical model of an MP firm adopting MC (going hybrid).
+The firm’s profit-maximizing variety, price and inventory decisions then form the basis of our understanding the environmental impact of adopting MC and assessing various policy options.

-Keywords: corporate social and environmental responsibility, mass customization, make-to-order, mass production, make-to-stock, overproduction, pricing, product variety, fashion industry
+Keywords: corporate social and environmental responsibility; mass customization; mass production; make-to-order; make-to-stock; overproduction; waste; postponement; product variety; fashion industry

 Suggested Citation: Suggested Citation